-But they train to provide some mystic insight into a personality or motivational type.
+But the train to provide some mystic insight into a personality or motivational type.

-One of the most beneficial and simple career assessment tools that you can do to help you identify the things you are best at, is to systematically look your past life for achievements that you enjoyed doing and felt that you did well.
+One of the most beneficial and simple career assessment tools that you can apply to help you identify what you are best at, is to systematically look assess your past life for achievements that you enjoyed and felt that you did well.

-Then look for common themes or common skills used amongst those achievements.
+Then look for common themes or common skills used among those various achievements.

-This type of assessment has proven to be very reliable with all types of people, even those who feel they have never been exposed to many rich experiences in their life.
+This type of assessment has proven to be very reliable with all types of people, even those who feel they have never been exposed to many fulfilling experiences in their life.

-If you really would like to complete an online career change test, one of the most common [and cheapest, about $5] is John Holland’s self-directed search
+If however, you really want to complete a quick online career test, one of the most commonly used is John Holland’s self-directed search.

-Just a word of caution about career change tests, although an online aptitude test may be advertised as free, often you are permitted to complete the career test for free but to access the valuable reports, there is a charge.
+Just a word of caution about most online career tests, although they may be advertised as free, often you are only permitted to complete the career test for free, but to access the full report, there is a charge.